Dzunisani-P/COGScripts/README.md

 # COG Database Construction and Curation

-This repository contains a set of Python scripts for constructing and curating a non-redundant COG-based protein database from gene data.
-The scripts process gene data to generate curated databases for metaproteomic analysis, which can be used in microbiome research.
+This repository contains a set of Python scripts for constructing and curating a non-redundant COG-based protein database from a list of COG gene identifiers.
+These scripts generate refined databases for the metaproteomic analysis of prokaryotic (bacterial) microbial taxa, for the purpose of microbiome related research.

 ---